 Ultimately, scheduling regular maintenance visits is great for preventing and fixing any issue you may have with your AC system.
 A repair service would clear the unit drains, change the filters, and remove the debris a few times a year.
 As a result, your AC unit would be quieter, more energy-efficient, and the air it circulates would be notably cleaner.

 Hopefully, the answer to your noisy AC problem lies in the article above.
-However, if all else fails, there is one last thing you can do: get a new air conditioning system.
+However, if all other attempts fall short, there is one last thing you can do: get a new air conditioning system.

-I wouldn’t suggest doing this without exhausting your other options first.
+Nevertheless, I wouldn’t suggest buying a new AC without exhausting your other options first.
 After all, new AC units can be pretty expensive.
 Still, if a technician you trust tells you that repairs won’t do much good, you should probably start looking for a replacement.

 - How To Fix A Rattling Ceiling Fan